General advice for travellersAdvice on preparing for safe and healthy travel and some basic precautions to follow while away

 - Medical history

 Following this risk assessment, the health professional will make recommendations on any appropriate vaccines and malaria tablets, as well as offering advice on how to reduce the risk of other potential hazards.
 Travellers should ensure they have adequate travel health insurance and that emergency contact numbers are carried.
-The European Health Insurance card (EHIC) should be obtained for travel to countries within the European Economic area and Switzerland.
-The EHIC is not an alternative to travel insurance.
-It will not cover the costs of search and rescue, private healthcare, being transported home or lost / stolen property.

 Those taking medication should check if there are any restrictions entering or travelling through the countries on their itinerary with the relevant embassy (see resources below).
 Medication should be carried in its original pharmacy packaging, along with copies of prescriptions and supplies should be adequate to cope with potential travel delays.
 A letter from the GP or prescriber detailing the medicines is also advised.